WICG/shared-storage/README.md

 *   `window.sharedStorage.worklet.addModule(url)`
     *   Loads and adds the module to the worklet (i.e. for registering operations).
     *   Operations defined by one context are not invokable by any other contexts.
-    *   Due to concerns of poisoning and using up the origin's budget ([issue](https://github.com/pythagoraskitty/shared-storage/issues/2)), the shared storage script's origin must match that of the context that created it.
+    *   Due to concerns of poisoning and using up the budget for the origin's [site](https://html.spec.whatwg.org/multipage/browsers.html#site) ([issue](https://github.com/pythagoraskitty/shared-storage/issues/2)), the shared storage script's origin must match that of the context that created it.
 Redirects are also not allowed.
 *   `window.sharedStorage.run(name, options)`,  \
 `window.sharedStorage.selectURL(name, urls, options)`, …
     *   Runs the operation previously registered by `register()` with matching `name`.
 Does nothing if there’s no matching operation.